0xPARC/0xparc-intro-book/easy/src/ec.typ

 One way to do this would be to pick $r = sha(d, msg)$; this has the bonus that it's deterministic as a function of the message and signer.

-#todo[minor but i think we want 'r=sha(d,msg,salt)' so that signing the same message multiple times still yields diff signatures -jbel]

 In @kzg we will use ideas quite similar to this to build the KZG commitment scheme.